JackLu1/MKS65C-shell/README.md

     - Shell commands are 'cd' and 'exit'
         - You can cd into home directory by using 'cd' or 'cd ~'
     - Redirections using < and >

-## Attempted:
-    - Piping is not working
+    - Piping using |

+## Attempted
+    - Multiple redirects and pipes don't work

-get home dir, but cannot append another path to it for example
+get home dir, but cannot append another path to it~~ for example
 $ cd ~/systems
 will not work